CodingGagan/markdown_test/kubecost-cloud/using-the-kubecost-cloud-ui/cloud-allocations-dashboard.md

 View either cumulative or run rate costs measured over the selected time window based on the resources allocated.

-* Cumulative Cost: represents the actual/historical spend captured by the Kubecost agent over the selected time window
+* Cumulative Cost: represents the actual/historical spend captured by the nOps agent over the selected time window
 * Rate metrics: Monthly, daily, or hourly "run rate" cost, also used for projected cost figures, based on samples in the selected time window

 Costs allocations are based on the following: